• Privacy and Disclosure Policy

 Do you remember what your life was like and where you were headed apart from Christ?
 Do you remember what He saved you from and how He has made you new?
 Do you remember the price He paid to give you the new life you now have?

-This season, let’s forget the bunnies and cantatas and candy.
-Instead, we can spend this week remembering the cross of Christ.
+This season, go ahead and enjoy the bunnies and cantatas and candy if you want.
+But let’s also commit to spend this week remembering the cross of Christ.
 We can reflect on what Jesus has done for us in His life, death, and resurrection.

 Let’s remember that His resurrection is what brings us hope and share that hope with those around us.